brancz/kube-rbac-proxy/README.md

       --upstream-ca-file string                     The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
       --upstream-client-cert-file string            If set, the client will be used to authenticate the proxy to upstream.
 Requires --upstream-client-key-file to be set, too.
       --upstream-client-key-file string             The key matching the certificate from --upstream-client-cert-file.
 If set, requires --upstream-client-cert-file to be set, too.
-      --upstream-force-h2c                          Force h2c to communicate with the upstream.
+      --upstream-force-h2c                          Force h2c to communiate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
 For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only

-  -v, --v Level                                     number for the log level verbosity
-      --vmodule moduleSpec                          comma-separated list of pattern=N settings for file-filtered logging
+Global flags:

+      --add-dir-header                   If true, adds the file directory to the header of the log messages (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+  -h, --help                             help for kube-rbac-proxy
+      --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --log-dir string                   If non-empty, write log files in this directory (no effect when -logtostderr=true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --log-file string                  If non-empty, use this log file (no effect when -logtostderr=true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --log-file-max-size uint           Defines the maximum size a log file can grow to (no effect when -logtostderr=true).
+Unit is megabytes.
+If the value is 0, the maximum file size is unlimited. (default 1800) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --logtostderr                      log to standard error instead of files (default true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --one-output                       If true, only write logs to their native severity level (vs also writing to each lower severity level; no effect when -logtostderr=true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --skip-headers                     If true, avoid header prefixes in the log messages (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --skip-log-headers                 If true, avoid headers when opening log files (no effect when -logtostderr=true) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --stderrthreshold severity         logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2) (DEPRECATED: will be removed in a future release, see https://github.com/kubernetes/enhancements/tree/master/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components)
+      --version version[=true]           Print version information and quit
 ```

 ### How to update Go dependencies